ipatedavid/zabbix-azure-vm-install-guide/README.md

 During my troubleshooting I got either:
 - zabbix_get [3589]: Get value error: cannot connect to [[x.x.x.x]:10050]: [111] Connection refused.
 - zabbix_get [3624]: Timeout while executing operation.

-This was even if all the configurations were set accordingly, which prompted me to check if my agent is behind a double NAT, which it was indeed the configuration of my ISP.
+This was even if all the configuration files were set accordingly, which prompted me to check if my agent was behind a double NAT, which it was indeed the configuration my ISP was using.

 Hope this helped someone, it is by far a practical ideea for home network monitoring, because of the VMs added cost.
 It was a good learning experience however.